pingcap/docs/tidb-cloud/recovery-group-overview.md

 > **Note**
 >
-> Client connections to the replica copy of the database are not explicitly forced to be read-only by the Recovery Group feature.
-Ensuring that the application connecting to the replica copy only performs read-only queries is the responsibility of the application.
+> Client connections to the replica databases are not explicitly forced to be read-only by the Recovery Group feature.
+Ensuring that the application connecting to the replica databases only performs read-only queries is the responsibility of the application.

 ## Key features and limitations

-- Currently only TiDB Cloud Dedicated clusters that are deployed on AWS support recovery groups.
+- Currently, only TiDB Dedicated clusters hosted on AWS support recovery groups.
 - Recovery groups are established between two clusters.
 - Bi-directional replication of a database is not supported with recovery groups.

 > **Warning**
 >
-> This feature is a beta feature and not recommended for product environments.
+> This feature is in beta and not recommended for production environments.

 ## What's next